 *Due to limited availability of internship sites, candidates seeking licensure in these languages must be full-time residency teachers of the intended language of licensure and complete the internship in their own classrooms.

 Our new, streamlined Graduate Certificate in Foreign Language Education program (16-17 credit hours) is offered primarily online, combining web-based courses with approximately three face-to-face meetings a semester.
 Graduates are eligible for the North Carolina Initial Standard Professional I (SP1) teaching license.
 Learn more about the requirements for admission.

 Students who complete the graduate certificate have the option of pursuing the Master of Arts in Teaching in Foreign Language Education, which leads to the advanced “M” teaching license.
 Coursework focuses on teacher leadership, advanced methodology, and research methods.
 Hours earned in the certificate program may be applied to the M.A.T.

 Why Choose Our Program?

 Complete our streamlined certificate in Foreign Language Education at a reduced rate.
 Learn more about scholarship opportunities and financial aid here.

 Classes are offered online, with three face-to-face meetings per semester.
 Courses are self-paced and/or self-directed, and students can choose to do the program on a full-time basis or a part-time basis.
-The program culminates with a semester of student teaching, which current teachers may complete in their own classrooms.
+The program culminates with a year-long intership.
+During the first semester of the year-long internship, candidates spend one day per week in the classroom of a master world language teacher while completing coursework on campus.
+During the second semester, candidates spend a full semester in the same classroom, assuming the teacher's instructional and non-instructional duties while demonstrating the knowledge, skills, and dispositions acquired during coursework on campus.
+Candidates also complete edTPA during the student teaching semester, which is a requirement for both program completion and licensure in North Carolina.
+Candidates who are full-time teachers in their own world language classroom may complete the internship in their own classrooms.

 Licensure to Teach K-12